bradfordwagner/ubersicht-cpu-usage/README.md

 ## Installation

 - Download the [repository](https://github.com/dionmunk/ubersicht-cpu-usage/archive/master.zip) and extract it.
-- Place the `cpu-usage.widget` folder in your Ubersicht extension folder.
+- Place the `cpu-usage.widget` folder in your Übersicht extension folder.
-- Refresh Ubersicht.
+- Refresh Übersicht.

 ## License